DelroyGayle/RockPaperScissorsLizardSpockVersion1/README.md

 ***

 ## Future features
-* Alongside the option to ***Play Again!***, add a Home button so that user can enter a new rounds selection or even another name
+* Alongside the option to ***Play Again!***, I would like to add a Home button so that the user can enter a new selection of rounds or even another name for another player
-* Add sound effects that play when a move is made
+* It would be great to have sound effects that play when a move is made

 ***
 ## Deployment